elonen/ldap_authz_proxy/README.md

 The server can be packaged for Debian variants with `cargo install cargo-deb && cargo deb`.
 This is the recommended way to install it when applicable.

+Once installed, edit `/etc/ldap_authz_proxy.conf` to your liking, and then enable the service by `systemctl enable ldap_authz_proxy.service`.

 ## Testing

 Use `./run-tests.sh` to execute test suite.
 It requires `docker compose`